Category Archives: Race, Equity and Diversity

 What Do All Those DEI Employees Do?

 Thanks for sharing this article.
 I am not surprised at the number of DEI positions at UVA.
 We have long known that there are more and more people employed at UVA or any university who do not teach, conduct research, garden, cook food, or attend to maintenance.
 A good chunk of the rise in college costs goes to the increase in the position that are loosely administrative.
-When I got to UVA in 1995 we had a dean, three or four associate deans and a few counselors in the School of Education.
-Today we still have a dean, 5 associate deans and at least 15 directors, some of whom do not hold faculty positions.
-Some of these new positions are related to fund raising development, grant administration and other outreach functions.
-In 1995 we had 75 to 100 full-time faculty and about 2,000 students.
+When I got to UVA in 1995, we had a dean, three or four associate deans, and a few counselors in the School of Education.
+Today we still have a dean, 5 associate deans, and at least fifteen directors, some of whom do not hold faculty positions.
+Some of these new positions are related to fund raising development, grant administration, and other outreach functions.
+In 1995, we had 75-100 full-time faculty and about 2,000 students.
 We still have the same number of faculty and students, but we built a new building to hold the administrators.

 Why Can’t The University of Virginia Tell The Truth About Its $1 Billion DEI Plan?